 Athens Greek Cooking Class Pita Gyros from Scratch with a Local

-Popular excursions in Rhodes sell out fast : especially in peak summer months.
+Popular excursions from Rhodes fill up ahead of peak sailings.
 Compare tours and prices before you sail.

-Lindos, the island’s other headline attraction, is roughly 1 hour 45 minutes each way by public bus, so it is a genuine half-day commitment with little time at the site itself.
-If your ship is in for less than eight hours, stay in Rhodes Town : there is more than enough here.
+Lindos, the island’s other headline attraction, is roughly 1 hour 45 minutes each way by public bus, so it is a genuine half-day commitment with limited time at the site itself.
+If your ship is in for less than eight hours, stay in Rhodes Town: there is more than enough here.

-• Lunch at Socratous Garden or Taverna Kostas.
+- Lunch Inside the Walls.
 Socratous Garden (just off Socratous Street) serves Greek mezedes in a shaded courtyard at reasonable prices; Taverna Kostas near Pythagora Square is a no-frills local favourite with generous portions of grilled fish and lamb.
 Both are within the walls and easy to reach on foot.

 The Rhodes Old Town is large enough to absorb hours of wandering without repetition.
-Head for the Street of Knights (Ippoton) : one of the best-preserved medieval streets in existence and the Palace of the Grand Masters, which you can enter for about €12.
+Head for the Street of Knights (Ippoton): one of the best-preserved medieval streets in existence and the Palace of the Grand Masters, which you can enter for around €12.
 Get off the main tourist drag and into the quieter Byzantine Quarter in the south of the old town for a completely different atmosphere.

 Best Restaurants in Rhodes